It’s not just standing on wobble boards.

 - 2 Strength Sessions/week, with at least one session having a focus on upper body work capacity

-Category 3: Beginner to Lower Intermediate surfer, doesn’t get to surf too much, and is surfing some fairly large boards.
+Doesn’t get to surf too much, and is surfing some fairly large boards.

-This is the crew that needs to realise that time in the ocean is paramount to the climbing of the surfing skill ladder.
+This is the crew that needs to realize that time in the ocean is paramount to the climbing of the surfing skill ladder.
 Ocean time is the biggest factor in climbing the skill pyramid, but we can do a lot to make sure you have base levels of surf fitness in place.

 Be realistic with expectations of the time requirements to full on shredding.
 Surfing well is actually a fairly difficult activity and absolutely falls in line with the 10,000 hours rule.
 Holes in your surf fitness are going to be exposed and make the process of surfing better far more difficult.